Indiana Labor Laws Guide

 Some of the types of events that might make employees eligible for family and medical leave in Indiana may include:

-This leave is unpaid, but cannot be the cause for employment termination.
+This leave is unpaid and cannot be the cause for employment termination.

-Employees whose family members serve in the military can take up to 10 days in a calendar year of unpaid leave> during the following periods:
+Family military leave — employees whose family members serve in the military can take up to 10 days in a calendar year of unpaid leave during the following periods:

 To be eligible for this family military leave, employees must have worked for the same employer for at least 12 months, as well as at least 1,500 hours in the 12 months of employment preceding the leave request.